jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make regular people more secure in the future?

-Moreover, the Left's love of a government safety net and the Right's insistence that "the markets" bring prosperity is proving itself to be lacking.
+Moreover, a government safety net and "the markets" are proving to be undependable.
 Neither are guarantees regular people can depend on.
 Government aid is weeks away if it comes at all.
 And the stock markets recent plunge wiped out many personal savings.
 Why should regular people depend on such undependable support systems?

-The truth is, at this moment, people need solar panels, stores of food in their cellars, a reliable and local supply system.
+The truth is, at this moment, people need solar panels, stores of food in their cellars, and a reliable and local supply system.
 Even better would be online education, seamless communication with medical professionals, easy tests for the virus, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.

 That's the hidden truth of today's society.
 With today's electronics and software, we don't need to depend on Big Government or Big Business.
 We can have it all without giving our society's levers of power to these middlemen.

 In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, just not the way of life.

 Techvolution will give it to you, me, and everyone else on Main Street.

 [Cleaners]()
 I'm going to guess these aren't bureaucrats or managers.
 Photo by Tedward Quinn on Unsplash https://unsplash.com/photos/o_ez64ErEbQ